clarissalabrum/math4610-1/syllabus/md/syllabus.md

 <hr>

-This course is intended for advanced undergraduate students and graduate students who have already taken Math 2270 Linear Algebra {\bf and} Math 2280 Ordinary Differential Equations {\bf or} Math 2250 Linear Algebra and Ordinary Differential Equations.
+This course is intended for advanced undergraduate students and graduate students who have already taken Math 2270 Linear Algebra **and** Math 2280 Ordinary Differential Equations **or** Math 2250 Linear Algebra and Ordinary Differential Equations.
 The content will contain methods for the approximate solution of simple mathematical problems through algorithms implemented into a high level computer programming language.
 The basic mathematics skill set needed